 Breastfeeding could not be found as an independent risk factor for sagging breasts.

-It is not very surprising that smoking and aging have adverse effects on the breast shape, since both these factors have negative effects on skin elasticity.
-And heavy breast (if you for example are very overweight) of course puts strain on the skin.
+It is not very surprising that smoking and aging have adverse effects on the breast shape since both these factors have negative effects on skin elasticity.
+And heavy breast (if you, for example, are very overweight) of course puts a strain on the skin.

 So, what does this mean?